devonfw-tutorials/katacoda-scenarios-dev/103_Jump-the-Queue--review-comments-fixed_JumpTheQueue/step4.md

 In the next step you need to change the Base URL for the REST Services.

-Switch to the IDE and open the file 'devonfw/workspaces/main/jump-the-queue/angular/src/environments/environment.ts'.
+Switch to the editor and open the file 'devonfw/workspaces/main/jump-the-queue/angular/src/environments/environment.ts'.

 `devonfw/workspaces/main/jump-the-queue/angular/src/environments/environment.ts`{{open}}